 Retailers success with print on demand comes from the money it frees up.
 Think about it: if you’re not investing your limited resources into stock, where else can it be invested?
 Marketing?
 Training?

 It’s a printing service that flies in the face of traditional wholesale.
-Your products are printed when you need them, instead of in bulk before you need them.
+Your products are printed when you need them, instead of in bulk before you need them - meaning you don’t need much to start an online clothing store and grow your business.

 Print on demand has already revolutionised the book publishing industry, and with digital technology paving the way for photo quality textile printing, the fashion industry is close behind.